 In order to be compliant with federal regulations pertaining to the admission and enrollment of international students, the Office of International Admissions (OIA) must review all international applicants the department wishes to accept.
 OIA checks and verifies all academic documents, test scores and financial documentation, as well as the offer letter from the department.
 After reviewing submitted dossiers, OIA enters a decision in GrAdMIT ("Accept Provisional" or "Accept Final").
 This action triggers an automatic email confirmation of acceptance to the student from the dean of the Graduate School.

 Students who are Canadian citizens with Native American status do not need immigration documents and may be eligible to pay in-state tuition rates if they meet certain domicile requirements.
 However Canadian Native American status does not change a student's citizenship nor the manner UB is required to enter that student into university computer systems.
 Admission records indicate these students as Canadian citizens.
-Because the Office of International Admissions is not authorized to show a non-U.S. citizen as having in-state status, the student needs to contact the Student Response Center to take the next steps for approval of in-state residency status.
+Because the Office of International Admissions is not authorized to show a non-U.S. citizen as having in-state status, the student should visit 1Capen (ground floor of Capen Hall) to take the next steps for approval of in-state residency status.
 Details about in-state tuition, domicile requirements for New York State residency and deadlines can be found on the UB Student Accounts website.

 Graduate students with TOEFL scores below the standard cut-off scores may be admitted to UB under the following condition: The student must enroll in and successfully complete one of two full-time intensive English programs in the UB English Language Institute (ELI), depending on score received, as detailed below: